 After the frontal airbags and seat-mounted side impact airbags inflate, they quickly deflate, so quickly that some people may not even realize an airbag inflated.
-The front center airbag, if equipped, and the roof-rail airbags may still be at least partially inflated for some time after they inflate.
+The front center airbag and roof-rail airbags may still be at least partially inflated for some time after they inflate.
 Some components of the airbag module may be hot for several minutes.
-For location of the airbags, see Where Are the Airbags? on page 3-30.
+For location of the airbags, see Where Are the Airbags? on page 3-28.